Some wood, some strings, and some skill – acoustic guitars are that simple. Yeah, right.

 Ideal for: All-round workhorse

-Any guitar shape that is named after a British battleship and created by C.F.
+Any guitar shape named after a British battleship created by C.F.
 Martin is destined for greatness.
 Over the decades, the dreadnought guitar has become the workhorse guitar that suits nearly all styles of music.

 Even so, dreads are bull-necked and stocky.
 They have a large/broad body with a 25.4-inch scale length – a full-sized guitar.
 Thus, those with small hands or stature should either avoid them or opt for a mini-dreadnought, ¾ size dreadnought, or a different shape altogether.

-There can be lots of variations among models based on tonewood and other design elements.
+There can be many variations among models based on tonewood and other design elements.
 However, typically, they do an equally brilliant job with strumming, flatpicking, and fingerpicking.